eddmann/santa-lang-rs/docs/builtins.md

 find(predicate, collection)
 ```

-Apply a pure `predicate` function over a given collection, returning the first element where the predicate holds _truthy_.
+Apply a pure `predicate` function over a given collection, returning the first element where the predicate holds [truthy](language.md#truthy-semantics).

 === "List"